Easy Breadless Turkey Meatloaf Recipe

 Turkey Meatloaf Main Ingredients

-• Ground Turkey (White, Red, or a Combination): The star of the show, ground turkey serves as the lean and protein-rich base for this meatloaf.
-You can use white, red, or a combination of both based on your preference.
+• Ground Turkey (White, Red, or a Combination): The star of the show, ground turkey is the lean and protein-rich base for this meatloaf.
+Depending on your preference, you can use white, red, or a combination of both.

 • Walnuts: Walnuts play a crucial role in this recipe, replacing traditional breadcrumbs.
-They not only add a hearty texture but also contribute extra protein, making this meatloaf a nutritious choice.
+They add a hearty texture and contribute extra protein, making this meatloaf nutritious.

 • Carrots, Sweet Onion, and Jalapeño: This trio of ingredients provides a delightful mix of flavors and textures.
 Carrots add a hint of sweetness, while sweet onion and jalapeño bring depth and a touch of heat to the meatloaf.